BrunoSDias/ZombieSurvivalNetwork/README.md

   - Then the parameter sended to controller must be compounded by a array of four integers values:
       &nbsp;&nbsp;**[val1, val2, val3, val4]**
   - Each value represents the field in the above order and will be exchanged to the another survivor when the action is complete.
-    Another detail is, to the exchange be well succeded, the points of each field represents must be the same:
+    Another detail is, to the exchange be well succeded, the points that each field represents must be the same:

     | Item         | Points   |
     |:------------:|:--------:|